akirov/Qt_vs_Boost/Boost/README.txt

-If you have troubles compiling you may need to change this line BOOST_LIB_SUFFIX=-mt in the makefiles.
+If you have troubles compiling you may need to change BOOST_LOCATION and BOOST_LIB_SUFFIX in the Makefile.

-Tested with Boost version 1.53 on Cygwin and Boost 1.44 on Fedora 14 Linux.
+Tested with Boost v1.53 on Cygwin, Boost v1.44 on Fedora 14 Linux, and with Boost v1.73 and MinGW v7.3.0 on Windows 10.

 ToDo:
 - check for errors